robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 }
 ```

-^Each kind of parser is a different class in ObjC, so these are all separate methods from separate classes—`HMRLiteral`, `HMRNull`, `HMREmpty`, and so on.
+^Since each kind of parser is a different class in ObjC, these are all separate methods in those classes.

-^The derivative of terminals—parsers which aren’t built from other parsers—is straightforward.
-Literals derive to a null parse containing the input they match it, or else empty.
+^The derivative of terminal parsers is straightforward.
+Literals derive to a null parser containing the input when they match, and to empty otherwise.
 Null and empty both derive to empty.

 ---